loighic/loighic.github.io/_pages/macro/pt3a/AS.md

 3. The first two theories maintain that wages and prices are sticky downward and upward.
 Thus, in both directions, wages and some other prices are slow to adjust when the price level changes.

 4. These are theories about why the short-run aggregate supply curve slopes upward, and so they all describe effects in the short-term.
-In the long-term (i.e., eventually), we expect that wages and prices will adjust, and, for the third theory, producers and workers will figure out that all prices are changing.
+In the long-term (i.e., eventually), we expect that wages and prices will adjust, and, if the third theory is correct, producers and workers will figure out that all prices are changing.